CyberShadow/RABCDAsm/README.md

 ==================================================

-RABCDAsm is a collection of utilities including an ActionScript assembler/disassembler, and a few utilities to manipulate SWF files.
+RABCDAsm is a collection of utilities including an ActionScript assembler/disassembler, and a few tools to manipulate SWF files.
 These are:

  * `rabcdasm` - ABC disassembler